topicacousticfolk3

 For further details of SWABA and to send a song you have written please get in touch with Robbie at bd25topic@gmail.com.

 On Saturday 31st May we are running a Songwriting Workshop at the Bradford Mechanics Institute, 76 Kirkgate BD1 1SZ.
 This will run from 10.30 am to 3.30 pm and will be led by local Topic favourites Nick Hall and Michelle Plum, aka Plumhall of course.The event will be open to all abilities.
-More details nearer the time, meanwhile flyer attached...
+Flyer attached...

 This event is in association with and has been made possible by Creative Lives and Bradford 2025 UK City of Culture.